About ‘value’

 …and at the end of all of that, the client should have that peace of mind about their investment strategy and structure that allows them to sleep at night with minimal financial worry.

-Our service criteria are clearly set out on our website1 and we expect it will comply with the FoFA requirements: our service standard already ensures that the best interest of each of our clients is foremost in all considerations.
+Our service criteria are clearly set out on our website.
+The ContinuumFP service delivery is compliant with all regulatory requirements.
+Our service standard ensures that the best interest of each of our clients is foremost in all considerations.

-We look forward to the continuing expansion of the clients benefiting from our services – and welcome your referral of family, friends and associates.
+We look forward to the continuing expansion of the clients benefiting from our services.
+Our team welcome your referral of family, friends and associates.
+To make an appointment with one of our expewrienced advisers to discuss these matters –